 While I tend to use uncarved pumpkins for making puree, I have used carved pumpkins too.
 I highly recommend cooking it within 24 hours of carving though, so it’s as fresh as possible.
 So if you carve on Halloween, cut it up and cook it the very next day.
 Obviously if it was left outside, rinse off any dust or debris before cooking.

-pumpkin baby food
+Making pumpkin puree baby food

-If you have little ones, this is such a great way to cook and serve fresh food to your babes.
 Pumpkin is high in Vitamin A, C and E, just to name a few.
 It’s also high in fiber, potassium and iron.
 Some babies get a bit constipated from bananas, but I always found that serving them from the squash family provided them with loads of fiber, without causing digestive issues.
 My kids loved pumpkin, especially when served mixed with a bit of applesauce.

 Instant Pot Pumpkin

 - 1 Pie Pumpkin or Jack-o-lantern pumpkin top cut off and seeded

 - Cut the top off your pumpkin, and scoop out all your seeds